The 2023 Summer Program application is open!

 Independent living skills curriculum will help students develop strategies for completing daily living tasks through a balance of independent and structured support.
 Holistic health classes will focus on topics such as healthy food choices, time management, and organization.
 Additionally, staff will target an overall well-being with a balance of diet, fitness, personal hygiene, and stress management.

-- Explore a variety of industries through tours and speaking to professionals.
+- explore different careers through tours and speaking to professionals

 Careers Experience